adstuart/azure-privatelink-dns-microhack/README.md

 `git clone https://github.com/adstuart/azure-privatelink-dns-microhack`

-- Go to the new folder ./privatelink-dns-microhack and initialize the terraform modules and download the azurerm resource provider
+- Go to the new folder azure-privatelink-dns-microhack and initialize the terraform modules and download the azurerm resource provider

 `terraform init`